-Meaningful commitment to reconciliation with Indigenous communities was a key finding in the Indigenous engagement sessions.
+Meaningful commitment to Reconciliation with Indigenous communities was a key finding in the Indigenous engagement sessions.
 There is a need for broad, diverse and comprehensive partnerships as key to making good decisions, especially with communities that may be directly impacted.
-Accountability to legacy issues and being open to inclusion and collaboration with Indigenous communities are fundamental to ensure partnerships and reconciliation.
+Accountability to legacy issues and being open to inclusion and collaboration with Indigenous communities are fundamental to ensure partnerships and Reconciliation.
+Part of Reconciliation is transparency and communication, and both are a must regardless of the outcomes of the ISRW recommendations.